 After completing, the players will confront the last chief called Tengu.
 Every character has their justification for battling this incredible evil presence.
 It will be uncovered by many players after they conquer him.
 The designs and interactivity were improved from the past game and in light of a superior game motor.

 It permitted the characters and level to show up less precisely but rather more explained on running on the Sega NAOMI.
 The story included an account continuation of the 1st game, occurring not long after the occasions of Dead or Alive.
 It highlights a sum of fourteen playable warriors, in addition to the unplayable Kasumi X. 2 of them are not lockable and can’t be utilized in the arcade variant.

 Tekken 5 (2005):

 This fighting is the 5th primary portion in the Tekken series of these battling games.
 It was 1st delivered in 2004 on arcades and the PlayStation 2 in 2005.
-This fighting game is attributed for returning the series to its underlying foundations.
-It consolidates a quicker, returning characters, more fluid battling framework, further developed illustrations, and a portion of the Tekken series’ boundless stages.
+This fighting game is attributed to returning the series to its underlying foundations.
+It consolidates quicker, returning characters, a more fluid battling framework, further developed illustrations, and a portion of the Tekken series’ boundless stages.

 Also Read: Best Atari Lynx Games

 This game is also one of the fighting games created by Arc System Works.
 Sammy Studios launched it.
 The battling framework functions around a four assaults button arrangement comprising the slice, punch, kick, and heavy slash.
 Additional buttons permit the player to perform insults and flip foes in the air.
 A strain measure charges when a person causes harm or pushes toward its foe.